 - 📍 How to get to Chiang Mai: From Ayutthaya the best way to get to to Chiang Mai is by train.
 It’s a long trip and the trains are safe and comfortable (don’t expect luxury though!).

 - 🕑 How long to stay: I’m biased because I could stay in Chiang Mai for weeks.
 But I’d say 3 full days is the bare minimum to scratch the surface of the beautiful vibe of this place.

 - 🔀 How to get around: We rented a bike in Chiang Mai, but a motorbike is a good choice too.
 Keep in mind if you’re going on tours, they will pick you up and drop you off on your hotel, so you don’t need transportation at all for those days.

 Thailand Itinerary, Place #4: Krabi

 Time to fly to the islands!
-I suggest the province of Krabi over Phuket just because the Andaman Coast has a bit more choices of islands to go to.
-Check my island hopping guide for more info.
+I suggest the province of Krabi over Phuket because island hopping in the Andaman Coast seemed more exciting.

 What to do in Krabi

 No matter what they say, Railay Beach is not a decent beach.
 It’s dirty, noisy and overrun with longtails on peak season.

 I’m sure it once was a gem and the scenery of limestone cliffs around is indeed stunning, but that’s certainly not happening now.
 A much better option is Phra Nhang, a 15-min walk through the peninsula or “just around the corner” by kayak.